Passionate about acquiring and transmitting knowledge, scientific research, Open Science, team and project management.

 cristina.grisot [at] dasch.swiss

-Me as a Researcher
+Me as Language Scientist

-In the recent years, I have been working on offline and online experimental investigations of human processing of verbal tenses, temporal connectives and temporal adverbials, as well as on their rich inter-relations.
-I work also on the pragmatics of negation and its cognitive processing, as well as on the human cognitive processing of temporality in natural language and its tight relations with causality (Processing temporal relations project).
-More recently, I have also been asked to provide my scientific expertise in two other interdisciplinary research projects: one in language pathology (aphasia and Alzheimer disease) and one in criminal law and criminal procedures.
+In the recent years, I have been working on offline and online experimental investigations of subjectivity, its linguistic cues, verb tense, mood and aspect, temporal and causal connectives, as well as on their rich inter-relations.
+In parallel, I carried out a series of collaborative studies on the expression of temporal reference in natural language by looking at typologically different languages, such as tense-prominent, aspect-prominent and tenseless languages (VTS project), on the pragmatics of negation and its cognitive processing, as well as on the human cognitive processing of temporality in natural language and its tight relations with causality (Processing temporal relations project).

-Me as a Project Manager & Coordinator
+Me as Project Manager & National Coordinator

 Currently, I am coordinating the national nodes of two European infrastructures: CLARIN – the Common Language Resources and Technology Infrastructure and DARIAH – Digital Research Infrastructure for the Arts and the Humanities.
 The coordination office of CLARIN-CH is hosted by the University of Zurich at the Zurich Center for Linguistics.
 The coordination office of DARIAH-CH is hosted by DaSCH – Swiss National Center for Data & Services for the Humanities at the University of Basel.